shanhuiyang/TypeScript-MERN-Starter/README.md

 If you don't like Azure, e.g. you prefer AWS, you can easily [deploy your Docker image](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/) to AWS too.
 The flexibility of Docker make the migration from one platform to another very simple.
-# Road map
-We would like to extend this project from MERN to MER**R**N, where the additional R stands for [ReactNative](https://facebook.github.io/react-native/).
-TypeScript will show the power of modeling in a **real fullstack** web app across web server, web client, Android, and iOS.